-REASONS TO VOTE

-FOR THE WYNNEFIELD GROUP'S NOMINEES
+REASONS TO VOTE FOR THE WYNNEFIELD GROUP'S NOMINEES

 The Wynnefield Group has been a stockholder of the Company since 1996, and like other long-term stockholders, has suffered from the diminution of value of its shares.
-Since its ten-year high of \$6.10 on February 6, 2007, the Company's share price has declined by approximately 32% through June 29, 2010, a significantly greater decline than experienced by the S&P 500.
+Since its ten-year high of \$6.10 on February 6, 2007, the Company's share price has declined by approximately 32.5% through July 8, 2010.
+While some of the decline in the Company's stock price is likely due in part to increased market volatility and an overall deterioration in economic conditions, such decline is a significantly greater decline than the approximate 20.3%, 19.8% and 19.6% declines experienced by the S&P 500, the Russell 1000 and the Russell 2000, respectively, during the same period.
 As the Company's largest stockholder and a long-term investor, the Wynnefield Group believes that it is imperative that the Company's Board include several independent directors who have not been nominated for election by the Company's Board, in order to provide representation that will protect the interests of all stockholders of the Company.